mvk/blog.wooh.hu/content/post/why-you-should-never-push-aws-credentials-to-github.md

 6. Use IAM roles and policies.
 Restrict the accesses of the keys to as minimum as you can.
 A few examples are [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html).

-7. Do not store your credentials in git or github without encrpyting them.
+7. Do not store your credentials on github without encrpyting them.